Cheshire1922/AG-GIMIMods/README.md

 # GI-3DMigotoMods

-I will post (mostly) OC mods for a certain anime game on here, use with https://github.com/SilentNightSound/GI-Model-Importer
+I will post (mostly) OC mods for a certain anime game on here, use them with https://github.com/SilentNightSound/GI-Model-Importer

 If I share someone's project, it was with permission and will give credits if they want or not